 This course offers traditional and recent approaches to studying Shakespeare's drama and poetry.
 Topics and texts vary from semester to semester.
 As topics change, course may be repeated for credit.
 Topics may include: genre studies, Shakespeare in performance, Shakespeare and his contemporaries.
 1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.
+Prerequisite: WRT 107 with a final grade of C- or better and either a 200level literature course with a grade of C or better, or the consent of the Instructor.